 The club has run a very successful Radio Hobbies and Electronics Fair in March/April each year.
 This fair was first mooted by Michael Kingston EI2IX in 1987 and was continued to the present time by subsequent Chairmen.
 Since its inception it has proved to be a major radio event in the country each year.

 Club members take part in various contests/field days each year using the club call-signs EI4LRC/EJ0A.
 For special events, such as the International Lighthouse week-end on the 3rd Sunday of August, the club obtains a special call-sign EI0LHL to operate from Loop Head Lighthouse.
 Thanks to Clare County Council and the Commissioners for Irish Lights, the club has continued to operate from Loop Head for the IL&LS weekend.

 The club operates two voice/digital repeaters.
 The 2 meter repeater, on 145.725 MHz, is located on an elevated site near Ballina, County Tipperary, while the 70 cms repeater on 433.125 MHz, is located to the west of the city on Woodcock Hill, County Clare.
 Both repeaters have been recently upgraded to the Yaesu Digital Fusion system, C4FM.
 The repeaters operate in carrier only access with Automatic Mode selection (AMS).

-Payment can be made to Treasurer Tony EI2AW at QTHR.
+Club Subs for 2019 fell due in December 2018.
+Payment can be made to the Treasurer.
 Please note that only fully paid up club members will continue to receive text alerts and emails re club activities.
 Membership renewal application form here.